sine2pi/vr_greenscreen/README.md

     --fisheye180', nargs='?', const=FISHEYE180_PIPELINE_MODE, default=None, help='Convert an SBS equirectangular input video or folder to SBS fisheye180
     --debug', type=int, default=None, help='Debug mode: process only the first N segments

+Actively experimenting with this script there will be many breaking changes.